MiamiOH-CSE274/Portfolio/README.md

 5 - Create collection classes using templates in C++
 ----
 TODO: Answer the following questions about templates in C++
+* What is the main benefit of using templates when creating collection classes? - One of the main benefits of using templates for collection classes over using classes is that a template can be created to accept any data type unlike classes which have to be specialized to handle different types of data.
+Also, templates are typesafe because the compiler knows the data types before compile time, so it can check for errors before they occur.
+* In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
+Explain why this isn't the case with template-based collection classes. - This is because whenever a template class is instantiated within a .cpp file, a class is created with the argument of the template.
+When this class becomes instantiated, the compiler will have to find out where the private functions and variables are to create the class with the template arguments.
+Thus, it will look in the
+	.h file that is included with the program.
+Without the inclusion of the template within the .h file, the compiler will not be able to find the private functions and variables of the newly instantiated class.

 20 - Using time and space analysis, justify the selection of a data structure for a given application